Learn How to Get a Private Investigator License in Ohio

 Once you obtain a license, we recommend that you join one of the following private investigator associations in the state:

-- Ohio Association of Security & Investigative Services – Founded in 1947 and incorporated in 1954 as the Ohio Association of Private Detective Agencies, Inc., a not-for-profit corporation, OASIS serves Private Security and Investigation Professionals with news, information and members’ contact information.
+- Ohio Association of Security & Investigative Services—Founded in 1947 and incorporated in 1954 as the Ohio Association of Private Detective Agencies, Inc., OASIS is a not-for-profit corporation that provides news, information, and members’ contact information for private security and investigation professionals.

 - Ohio Investigator’s Association OIA) – Founded in 1992, the OIA is a professional organization of state investigators, compliance, and law enforcement personnel dedicated to encouraging professionalism and cooperation between members and their agencies.